 Another Way to Use this Frog Art Activity

 Instead of gluing the frogs permanently to the log, place velcro pieces on the log and on each frog, so that the frogs can be removed.

-While singing Five Green Speckled Frog, pull a frog off the log, one by one, until there are no frogs left.
+While singing Five Green and Speckled Frogs, pull a frog off the log, one by one, until there are no frogs left.